akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ### ADT with trait and case object

 It's common in Scala to use a sealed trait and case objects to represent enums.
-If the values are case classes the `@JsonSubTypes` annotation as described above works, but if the values are case objects it will not.
+If the values are case classes the [@JsonSubTypes](https://javadoc.io/doc/com.fasterxml.jackson.core/jackson-annotations/latest/com/fasterxml/jackson/annotation/JsonSubTypes.html) annotation as described above works, but if the values are case objects it will not.
-The annotation requires a `Class` and there is no way to define that in an annotation for a `case object`.
+The annotation requires a @javadoc[Class](java.lang.Class) and there is no way to define that in an annotation for a `case object`.

 The easiest workaround is to define the case objects as case class without any field.